willemjanvdun/OCA_notes/notes.md

 - reflexive => a.equals(a) return true.
 For example, the following code for the equals method on Integer explains how it works:

 ## Instanceof
+>Eeasywin: For any non-null reference o1, the expression (o1 instanceof Object) will always yield true.
 ```
 public boolean equals(Object obj) {
     if (obj instanceof Integer) {